vamshing/ASA_DataFest_2015/README.md

 **Problem Statement**:Hypothesis Testing for the Shopping beahviour of Rural vs Urban Customer

-**Methods/Techniques**: Shannon's Entropy, Data Merge, Diversity of text searches, T-test/Wilcoxon test, Hypothesis testing
+**Methods/Techniques**: Shannon's Entropy, Data Merge, Diversity of text searches, T-test/p-value , Hypothesis testing

 **Results:** We have proved that the rural shopper is under-represented in the user base of edmunds
 and have given recommendations